ELEVATE-Project/documents/src/docusaurus/docs/creating-and-managing-mentor-profile.md

 # Creating and Managing a Mentor Profile

-Users can update their profile details.
-Mentor profiles are saved in the [Mentor Directory](mentor-directory.md).
+You can update your profile details to help mentees get to know you.

 > :::note
-> You cannot use the application without updating your profile.
+> You can use the application only after updating your profile.

 1. Go to **Profile** and tap **Edit**.